shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/07-secret-manager/openbao.md

 3. The ExternalSecret can then be referenced inside your Kubernetes Deployment using `valueFrom`.

-When submitting a request to host a new application (see **[TODO: Add link to Adding Applications]**), please include:
+When submitting a request to host a new application (see [adding applications](../03-deploying-applications/additions.md)), please include:

 - The names of the secrets you want to use
 - The path and properties from OpenBao

-For updating an existing app with secrets, please **[TODO: Add link to create a ticket]** with the necessary details.
+For updating an existing app with secrets, please [create a ticket](../02-interact-with-cirrus-team/create-tickets.md) with the necessary details.

 ---